 This sleepy little town, nestled between large farms was made up mostly of one and two story houses, with typical small town winding streets—a totally different look from the U.S. housing area in Mannheim, and very different from the sprawling housing areas scattered over Fort Knox.

-Later on I learned that we were one of about four American families living in Florstadt.
-During the 6 months we lived in Florstadt, our paths never crossed though I kept an eye out for obvious signs such as large American gas guzzlers, or other cars with the obvious green car tag with black lettering, but never saw anyone.
+I learned later that we were one of about four American families living in Florstadt.
+During the 6 months we lived in Florstadt, our paths never crossed though I kept an eye out for obvious signs such as large American gas guzzling cars, or German cars with the obvious Army green car tag with black lettering, but I never saw anyone.

 Florstadt was totally different.
 We lived as the Germans lived, in a sense, so it was a great experience to observe daily life, and the people we were potentially defending if World War III were to break out.